-This standard was originally published, as IS 9911 : 1981 ‘Specification for cannula brain’.
+This standard was first published, as IS 9911 : 1981 ‘Specification for cannula brain’.
 This revision includes minor changes in references to incorporate the updated designation of steel, brass bars, plate, strip and the currently used methods of test for hardness and corrosion resistance.

 The composition of the Committee responsible for formulation of this standard is given in Annex A.